Import (JSON Schema)

 You can also provide a github folder url in the Crawl URL feature (2) and it will automatically add the files in that directory

-(Optional) You can click on 'Advanced Settings' to view the import profile settings (more information at JSON-Schema profile).
+(Optional) You can click on 'Advanced Settings' to view the import profile settings (more information at [#json-schema-profile](#json-schema-profile "mention")).

 Once the schema files are added click on 'Scan Files' (4), this will start a two phases scans

-$refand automatically add them in the list.
-If any new reference is added you will get a prompt in order to continue or review the list.Second, CoreModels will scan the files and detect all the JSON Schema (and non-JSON Schema) keywords that have been used in your schema.
+2. Second, CoreModels will scan the files and detect all the JSON Schema (and non-JSON Schema) keywords that have been used in your schema.

 CoreModels will then show a preview of all the import that will happen to the space.